 Zoning, growth management and conservation overlays will affect the value of a parcel.
-Parcel a. is zoned Agricultural with a Mobile Home Overlay and is within the Rural Lands Stewardship Area Overlay.
+Parcel a. is zoned Agricultural with a Mobile Home Overlay.
 Parcel b. is zoned Estates.
-Additionally, a portion of both are within a Special Treatment/Wellfield Protection Zone 4, or 20 year protection zone.
+Additionally, a portion of both are within a Special Treatment/Wellfield Protection Zone.

-^{} Property Appraiser's Website
+\ Property Appraiser's Website